How to Get a Singapore S Pass in 2024-25 | Complete Guide

 • Pay for the traveling cost of the S-Pass holder.

-Replacement Process of S passes in Singapore
+Replacement Process of S pass in Singapore

 • Original passport